 Employees may be tested for drug or alcohol use when there is reasonable suspicion that an employee is using or has been under the influence of drugs or alcohol in accordance with the procedure set forth at 03.13251 AP .11.
 An employee who tests positive on a reasonable suspicion test shall be in violation of this policy and shall be subject to sanctions in accordance with Board policy and state law.
 Teachers are subject to random or periodic drug testing following reprimand or discipline for misconduct involving illegal use of controlled substances.
 Board Policies 03.13251/03.23251

+Federal Motor Carrier Safety Administration (FMCSA) Drug and Alcohol Clearinghouse for CDL/CLP Operators

+Reporting of the following information on individual drivers to the federal Clearinghouse is required: verified positive, adulterated, or substituted test results; confirmed alcohol tests at .04 or higher; refusal to submit to required tests; the reporting of actual knowledge (as defined by federal regulation) of Department of Transportation (DOT) regulatory violations, including violations based on prohibited on duty, pre-duty, or post-accident alcohol use and controlled substance use; and regulatory return to duty and follow-up testing information as applicable.

+The District shall not allow a driver to perform any safety-sensitive function if the results of a Clearinghouse query on the driver demonstrate a disqualification as provided by regulation and such driver may be subject to personnel action up to and including termination.
+06.221

 Weapons

 Except where expressly and specifically permitted by Kentucky Revised Statute, carrying, bringing, using or possessing any weapon or dangerous instrument in any school building, on school grounds, in any school vehicle, or at any school-sponsored activity is prohibited.
-Except for authorized law enforcement officials, including peace officers and police as provided in KRS 527.070 and KRS 527.020, the Board prohibits carrying concealed weapons on school property.
+Except for School Resource Officers (SROs) as provided in KRS 158.4414, and authorized law enforcement officials, including peace officers and police as provided in KRS 527.070 and KRS 527.020, the Board prohibits carrying concealed weapons on school property.
 Staff members who violate this policy are subject to disciplinary action, including termination.

 Employees who know or believe that this policy has been violated must promptly make a report to the local police department, sheriff, or Kentucky State Police.
 Board Policy 05.48